orfeolang/logo/src/notes/README.md

 The letters `RFE` are based on the `Akzidenz-Grotesk` font sometimes called `Standard` or `Basic Commercial`.
 The `R` is unchanged, but both the `F` and `E` have been simplified to be more symmetrical.
-Both `O` are fully custom made.
+Both `O`s are fully custom made.

-The lyre's four strings are drawn as uniquely tinted bars that represent four different datum.
+The lyre's four strings are drawn as uniquely tinted bars that represent four different notes or pieces of data.

 The text is in a red-wine color, while the bars are in various green-grape tints.